The MneExperiment Pipeline

 The source space to use.

-: Surface source space based on icosahedral subdivision of the white matter surfacex
+ico-x: Surface source space based on icosahedral subdivision of the white matter surfacexsteps (e.g.,ico-4, the default).

 inv

-, which has a more detailed description of
+which has a detailed description of the options.

-the options.
-The inverse solution can be set directly using the appropriate
+inv can also be set directly using the appropriate string,

 The parcellation determines how the brain surface is divided into regions.
-There are a number of built-in parcellations:
+Parcellations included with FreeSurfer can directly be used:

 FreeSurfer Parcellations: